-A highly recommended detour signposted off the Great Ocean Road is the fantastic Koorie Cultural Walk, a 2km trail that details how the indigenous Wathaurung people lived here for millennia.
-It's a lovely bushwalk through the Great Otway National Park, with echidnas and wallabies, and spectacular coastal outlooks of dramatic cliffs and pristine beaches, including the lovely Addiscott Beach.
+A highly recommended detour signposted off the Great Ocean Road is the fantastic Koorie Cultural Walk, a 2km trail (one hour return) that details how the Indigenous Wathaurung people lived here for millennia.
+It's a lovely bushwalk through Great Otway National Park, with echidnas and wallabies, and spectacular coastal outlooks of dramatic cliffs and pristine beaches, including lovely Addiscott Beach.

-It's part of the Surf Coast Walk, and the beach here stretches all the way to the clothing-optional beach at Point Addis.
+It's part of the Surf Coast Walk, and the sands here stretch all the way to the clothing-optional beach at Point Addis.

-In 1836 there was a community of some 700 people who resided in the immediate area, which tragically by 1853 was reduced to a mere 35 as a direct result of European settlement.
-At the car park at the top of the hill there's also a plaque on William Buckley, an escaped convict who spent 32 years living with the local Wathaurung people from 1803.
+In 1836 a community of some 700 Wathaurung people resided in the immediate area; tragically, by 1853 this number had been reduced to a mere 35 as a direct result of European settlement.
+In the car park at the top of the hill there's a plaque about William Buckley, an escaped convict who spent 32 years living with the Wathaurung from 1803.